matomo-org/developer-documentation/docs/mvc-in-piwik.md

 ### Twig Templates

-The preferred way to generate anything text-based (like HTML) using data is to define Twig templates and use [View](#).
+The preferred way to generate anything text-based (like HTML) using data is to define Twig templates and use a [View](/api-reference/Piwik/View).
 Plugin developers should not accomplish this task with new view types unless they need to output something that is not text-based (such as an image).

-_If you do not know how to create Twig templates, learn how by [reading Twig's documentation](#)._
+_If you do not know how to create Twig templates, learn how by [reading Twig's documentation](http://twig.sensiolabs.org/documentation)._

 **Template storage and referencing**

 Templates are stored in the **templates** subdirectory of a plugin's root directory.
-When you create a [View](#) instance you must tell it what template it should use using a string with the following format: `"@PluginName/TemplateFileName".
-Piwik will look for a file named **TemplateFileName** in the **PluginName** plugin's **templates** subdirectory.
+When you create a [View](/api-reference/Piwik/View) instance you must tell it what template it should use using a string with the following format: `"@PluginName/TemplateFileName"`.
+Piwik will look for a file named **TemplateFileName.twig** in the **PluginName** plugin's **templates** subdirectory.

 Template files in Piwik have a very specific naming convention.
 If the file contains the output for a specific controller method, the file should be named after the method.
 For example, **myControllerMethod.twig**.
 In all other cases, the file should be named after what it contains and be prefixed with an underscore.
 For example, **_myEmbeddedWidget.twig**.

 **Twig functions and filters**

-The [View](#) class adds several filters and functions before rendering a template.
+The [View](/api-reference/Piwik/View) class adds several filters and functions before rendering a template.
 It will also define properties that the template can use.
-To learn exactly what's defined, read the [View class docs](#).
+To learn exactly what's defined, read the [View class docs](/api-reference/Piwik/View).

 ## Piwik Controllers

 Controllers are the objects in Piwik that output HTML.
-Every plugin that wants to output HTML should define its own Controller that extends [Piwik\Plugin\Controller](#).
+Every plugin that wants to output HTML should define its own Controller that extends [Piwik\Plugin\Controller](/api-reference/Piwik/Plugin/Controller).

 Every public method in a controller is exposed and can be called through an HTTP request. **When creating your controller, care should be taken to avoid exposing methods that don't need to be.
 It may be possible for an attacker to use these methods.**

 ### Controller Output

-Controller methods should `return`ing their output (as opposed to `echo`ing it).
+Controller methods should `return` their output (as opposed to `echo`ing it).
 Piwik will assume the output is HTML and will automatically take care of the appropriate HTTP response headers.
 If you want to output something other than HTML you will have to output the **Content-Type** HTTP response header.
 For example:

     @header('Content-Type: application/json; charset=utf-8');